 Much of our relationship with our deposit customers is regulated by State and Federal law, especially the law relating to negotiable instruments, the law regulating the methods of transferring property upon death and the rights of surviving spouses and dependants, and the law pertaining to estate and other succession taxes.
 This body of law is too large and complex to be reproduced here.

 As used here, the word “we” means Lapeer County Bank & Trust Co. and the word “you” means the account holder(s):

-Any checks deposited to your savings or certificate account (including items drawn “on us”) will be given provisional credit only until collection of the item is final.
+Any checks deposited to your savings or certificate account (including drawn “on us”) will be given provisional credit only until collection of the item is final.
 The Funds Availability Policy, listed separately, explains how we make funds from your checking account deposits available to you.
 We are not responsible for transactions initiated by mail or placed in a night depository until we actually record them.
-All transactions received before our normal closing time will be recorded on that day.
-Transactions received on Saturday, or on a day which we are not open for business will be treated and recorded as if initiated on our next business day.
+All transactions received during regular business hours will be recorded on that day.
+Transactions received on Saturday, or on a day which we are not open for business, will be treated and recorded as if initiated on our next business day.